 to create their works.
 The first Festival was very successful and greatly

-increased attendance at the park over the summer months, best slots to play.
+increased attendance at the park over the summer months.
 The Sculpture

 Festival works also generated new ideas and new appreciation for nature